boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 #### Linking

-The primary use case of the hidden columns is linking.
+The primary use case for hidden columns is linking.
 On configuring hidden columns, we can see below that the fields configured in hidden columns are listed in the linking section.
-On configuring the column in linking we can pass the corresponding column value in linking parameter.
+On configuring the column in linking, we can pass the corresponding column value in the linking parameter.

-**Measure Based Example:** If we wish to pass the number of Shots as an URL parameter but do not want it to influence the visualization, we can configure the Shots in the hidden columns and incorporate them into the link.
+**Measure Based Example:** If we wish to pass the number of Shots as a URL parameter but do not want it to influence the visualization, we can configure the Shots in the hidden columns and incorporate them into the link.

 ![Linking ](/static/assets/visualizing-data/visualization-widgets/images/heat-map/link-measure.png)

-**Dimension Based Example:** If we wish to pass the number of Team Name played as an URL parameter but do not want it to influence the visualization, we can configure  the Team Name in the hidden columns and incorporate them into the link.
+**Dimension Based Example:** If we wish to pass the number of Team Name played as a URL parameter but do not want it to influence the visualization, we can configure the Team Name in the hidden columns and incorporate them into the link.

 ![Linking ](/static/assets/visualizing-data/visualization-widgets/images/heat-map/link-dimension.png)

 #### Filtering

 You can use hidden columns to filter data in the visualizations.
-Configure hidden columns and click the below filter icon.
+Configure hidden columns and click the filter icon below.

 ![Filtering ](/static/assets/visualizing-data/visualization-widgets/images/heat-map/filtericon.png)